VitalyDubovets/PizzaBoomApi/README.md

 ### Tutorial for launching the project

 _1. You need to install `npm` if you don't have it yet.
-At the same time you need to have an account in in `AWS`_
+At the same time you need to have an account in `AWS`_

 _2. After the first step  you must install all packages by means of the following command:_